Sousastep/sousastep/README.md

 # :studio_microphone: Introduction

-Thank you for checking out SousaFX, an exciting new rig that caters to tuba players who are interested in electronic music performance.
-SousaFX was born of a desire to play dubstep with a sousaphone.
-A game controller tied to the side of the tuba controls a wide range of fine-tuned effects such as resonant low pass filters, loopers, reverb and delay sends, stutter, square-wave tremolo, envelope crossfades, continuous accelerandos, sidechain kick compression, plugin preset selectors, and more!
-The SousaFX rig can also integrate with Ableton Live (and other DAWs) to sync with drum loops and backing tracks.
+Thanks for checking out SousaFX, a rig that caters to tuba players who are interested in electronic music performance.
+A game controller tied to the side of the tuba controls a wide range of fine-tuned effects such as resonant low pass filters, loopers, reverb and delay sends, stutter, square-wave tremolo, envelope crossfades, continuous accelerandos, sidechain kick compression, plugin preset selectors, etc. SousaFX can also integrate with Ableton Live (and other DAWs) to sync with drum loops and backing tracks.

 # :gear: Requirements